openmobilityfoundation/mobility-data-specification/provider/README.md

 | --------------- | ------ | --------------- |
 | `end_time` | `YYYY-MM-DDTHH`, an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended datetime representing an UTC hour between 00 and 23. | All trips with an end time occurring within the hour.
 For example, requesting `end_time=2019-10-01T07` returns all trips where `2019-10-01T07:00:00 <= trip.end_time < 2019-10-01T08:00:00` UTC. |

 If the provider was operational during the requested hour the provider shall return a 200 response, even if there are no trips to report (in which case the response will contain an empty list of trips).
-If the requested hour occurs in a time period in which the provider was not operational or the hour is not yet in the past `/trips` shall return a `404 Not Found` error.
+If the requested hour occurs in a time period in which the provider was not operational, or the hour has passed but the provider has not yet processed data for that hour `/trips` shall return a `404 Not Found` error.

 Without an `end_time` query parameter, `/trips` shall return a `400 Bad Request` error.